manisuec/mendel-framework/README.md

 ## 📖 About

 **Mendel Framework** is a batteries-included experimentation and feature-flagging platform you embed in your Node.js application.
-It is purpose-built for teams that want **GrowthBook / LaunchDarkly-style capabilities without the SaaS dependency or vendor lock-in** — everything runs on your own Mongo cluster, behind your own auth, in your own VPC.
+It is purpose-built for teams that want **GrowthBook / LaunchDarkly-style capabilities without the SaaS dependency or vendor lock-in**; everything runs on your own Mongo cluster, behind your own auth, in your own VPC.

-Named after [Gregor Mendel](https://en.wikipedia.org/wiki/Gregor_Mendel) — the father of modern genetics, who pioneered the concept of controlled experiments on inherited traits — the framework brings the same rigor to product experimentation: deterministic, reproducible, statistically sound.
+Named after [Gregor Mendel](https://en.wikipedia.org/wiki/Gregor_Mendel); the father of modern genetics, who pioneered the concept of controlled experiments on inherited traits; the framework brings the same rigor to product experimentation: deterministic, reproducible, statistically sound.

 The framework is **completely generic**.
 It carries no business concepts.
 Audience selection is expressed as **targeting rules** over an attribute bag the caller supplies at evaluation time.
 Bucketing is deterministic, so the same `(experiment, item)` pair always resolves to the same variant — across servers, across regions, across SDKs.

 ---

-## ✨ Features
+## Features

-- **🎯 Deterministic bucketing** — FNV-1a hashing keeps `(salt, item_id)` → variant assignments stable across servers and over time.
+- **🎯 Deterministic bucketing**: FNV-1a hashing keeps `(salt, item_id)` → variant assignments stable across servers and over time.
 No coordination required between the server and a client SDK.
-- **🚦 Two rollout modes** — `A_B_TESTING` for probabilistic bucketing into weighted variants, and `FEATURE_FLAG` for explicit per-item enrollment.
+- **🚦 Two rollout modes**: `A_B_TESTING` for probabilistic bucketing into weighted variants, and `FEATURE_FLAG` for explicit per-item enrollment.
-- **🎚 Rich targeting rules** — `eq`, `in`, `gt(e)`, `lt(e)`, `contains`, `starts_with`, `ends_with`, `regex`, `exists` and more, combined with `all` / `any` semantics.
+- **🎚 Rich targeting rules**: `eq`, `in`, `gt(e)`, `lt(e)`, `contains`, `starts_with`, `ends_with`, `regex`, `exists` and more, combined with `all` / `any` semantics.
-- **🧬 Layers & holdouts** — Group experiments into a layer to enforce mutual exclusion, with optional global holdouts for measuring cumulative lift.
+- **🧬 Layers & holdouts**: Group experiments into a layer to enforce mutual exclusion, with optional global holdouts for measuring cumulative lift.
-- **🔗 Prerequisites** — Gate one experiment on another experiment's variant assignment.
+- **🔗 Prerequisites**: Gate one experiment on another experiment's variant assignment.
-- **🛡 Force-assign & QA overrides** — Pin specific items to specific variants for QA, demos, or customer escalations.
+- **🛡 Force-assign & QA overrides**: Pin specific items to specific variants for QA, demos, or customer escalations.
-- **📦 Variant payloads** — Ship arbitrary JSON payloads alongside each variant (copy, config, feature toggles).
+- **📦 Variant payloads**: Ship arbitrary JSON payloads alongside each variant (copy, config, feature toggles).
-- **⚡ Built-in TTL cache** — Hot-path `getConfigData` reads are cached in-process with automatic invalidation on writes.
+- **⚡ Built-in TTL cache**: Hot-path `getConfigData` reads are cached in-process with automatic invalidation on writes.
-- **🌐 Express integration** — Drop-in client and admin route mounting with `celebrate` validation (optional dependency).
+- **🌐 Express integration**: Drop-in client and admin route mounting with `celebrate` validation (optional dependency).
-- **🖥 React admin UI** — Manage experiments, layers, items, and overrides through a fully functional dashboard.
+- **🖥 React admin UI**: Manage experiments, layers, items, and overrides through a fully functional dashboard.
-- **🐳 Docker-ready** — `docker compose up` to bring up Mongo + backend + UI in seconds.
+- **🐳 Docker-ready**: `docker compose up` to bring up Mongo + backend + UI in seconds.

 ---